 While the family is on the waiting list, the family must immediately inform the PHA of changes in contact information, including current residence, mailing address, and phone number.
 The changes must be submitted in writing.
-Confirmation of the changes will be confirmed with the applicant in writing.
+Confirmation of the changes will be confirmed with the applicant by mail, email, and/or web based application system